Disavie/texteditor/README.md

 highlight substr is off by one right now, i am adjusting by calling it with end-1,, investigate this <br />
 add a :syntax command to quickly change what language i syntax highlight for <br />

+commit #24 <br />
+ffinally added /t support <br />
+added :theme, themes are default1 default2 gptcolors <br />
+reoranigzed themes for way better scalability <br />

+commit #25 <br />
+added more default themes <br />
+changed the command leader to '/' instead of ':' <br />
+add more commands like "/b" to jump to bottom and "/t" to jump to top <br />
+add ctrl u and ctrl d <br />
+add ctrl f and CTRL F for find and find and replace <br />
+add a /themes? command to list themes in a seperate window... <br />